Ken Kelsch

-Kenneth Arthur Kelsch ASC (July 8, 1947 – December 11, 2023) was an American cinematographer.
-He was best known for his guerilla filmmaking style and his career-spanning partnership with filmmaker Abel Ferrara, with whom he made more than a dozen films, including The Driller Killer (1979), Bad Lieutenant (1992), Dangerous Game (1993), The Addiction (1995), The Blackout (1997), and Welcome to New York (2014), as well as a segment of the HBO dark comedy drama anthology series Subway Stories (1997).

-On television, Kelsch was the director of photography for the pilot episode of the CBS crime drama series Hack (2002) and the first and second seasons of the NBC supernatural procedural drama series Medium (2005–06).
-He was nominated for the Independent Spirit Award for Best Cinematography for his work on Abel Ferrara’s The Funeral (1996).
+Kenneth Arthur Kelsch, ASC (July 8, 1947 – December 11, 2023) was an American cinematographer.
+He was best known for his guerilla filmmaking style and his career-spanning partnership with filmmaker Abel Ferrara, with whom he made more than a dozen films.
+He was nominated for the Independent Spirit Award for Best Cinematography for his work on Ferrara’s The Funeral (1996).

 Prior to his filmmaking career, Kelsch served in the United States Army Special Forces during the Vietnam War, as a member of MACV-SOG.

 Early life

 Kenneth Arthur Kelsch was born in Brooklyn on July 8, 1947, and grew up in East Newark and North Arlington, New Jersey.
 His mother was born in Scotland and his father was born in the Alsace region of France.
 He was raised Catholic.
 He took an early interest in photography: he had his own darkroom at 12 years old and his father showed him how to develop black and white photographs.
 While still in high school, his father died while Kelsch had been attending his first week of seminary and his mother was two weeks pregnant.

-He studied photography at Montclair State College and New York University's Film & Television program.

-Military life
+Military service

-Kelsch attended Rutgers University for a year and enlisted in the army in 1966.
+Kelsch enlisted in the United States Army in 1965.
 As a Green Beret, he was the executive officer of an A-team during the Vietnam War and participated in SLAM (Search, Locate, Annihilate, and Monitor) operations in Laos and CIA led cross-border operations in Cambodia.
 He was a first lieutenant within the Military Assistance Command, Vietnam – Studies and Observations Group.
+He was discharged in 1969.

+Education

+Kelsch studied photography at Montclair State College and New York University's Film & Television program, and attended Rutgers University.

+After his discharge, Kelsch attended Montclair State University and worked for Johnson & Johnson making gaffer tape.
+He worked as a gaffer on Wes Craven's The Last House on the Left.
+He attended film school at New York University's Tisch School of the Arts, graduating with an M.F.A. in 1977.
+His cinematography professor was Beda Batka.
+He cited Conrad Hall, Gordon Willis, Michael Chapman, and John Cassavetes as influences.